Retirement Accounts

 How are taxes calculated on a 401(k) cash-out?

-The entire amount of the withdrawal is added to your taxable income for the year and taxed at your ordinary income tax rate.
-Depending on your total income for the year, this could potentially push you into a higher tax bracket.
+The entire withdrawal amount is added to your annual taxable income and taxed at your ordinary income tax rate.
+Depending on your total income for the year, this could push you into a higher tax bracket.

 Can I avoid paying taxes and penalties on a 401(k) cash-out?